-Ikea Starts Delivering Home Furnishing Solutions In Bangalore
+IKEA Starts Delivering Home Furnishing Solutions In Bangalore

 On June 5 2021, the company announced the launch of their mobile application and e-commerce website in three cities in Gujarat - Ahmedabad, Surat and Vadodara where consumers can shop via the app or online and choose from 8,000 products.

-Ikea has invested Rs 4,500 crore in Hyderabad from its Rs 10,500 committed investment.
-In Karnataka the company has invested Rs 2,000 Cr to open four stores in Bengaluru.
+IKEA has invested Rs 4,500 crore in Hyderabad from its Rs 10,500 committed investment.
+In Karnataka the company has invested Rs 2,000 crore to open four stores in Bengaluru.

+Peter Betzel, CEO & CSO (Chief Sustainability Officer), IKEA India said that Karnataka is a "very important market" for the company and noted that Bengaluru is one of the largest home furnishing markets in India.
+"We will bring a complete omnichannel offer to the market and are excited to take the first step now with the launch of our eCommerce channel," he said.

+Betzel also shared plans to open a big IKEA store, close to 400,000 sq. ft. in Nagasandra within a year.
+"The store will be connected to the Nagasandra metro station, supporting faster and greener commute for the many people to the IKEA store.
+Over time, we will also open a city centre store within Bengaluru to be even more accessible and connect with many more people," he added.